Natural gas space heating systems for your development

 Reliable and efficient source of heat

-New furnaces installed in new houses and developments must have a minimum annual fuel utilization efficiency (AFUE) of 90 per cent.
+New furnaces installed in new houses and developments must have a minimum annual fuel utilization efficiency (AFUE) of 95 per cent.
 ENERGY STAR® qualified furnaces are at least 95 per cent efficient and can be vented through a wall, eliminating the need for a roof vent or chimney.
-They have two heat exchangers that recover heat from combustion and flue gases, so most of the heat generated is put to use rather than lost.
+Most of the heat generated is put to use rather than lost.

 Comfortable warmth throughout the home